davidhozic/Discord-Custom-Emote-Usage/README.md

-Discord Custom Emote Usage bot, is a simple bot capable of tracking emote usage on a daily bases for each guild the bot is joined into.
+Discord Custom Emote Usage bot, is a simple bot capable of tracking custom emote usage on a daily bases for each guild the bot is joined into.

 Requirements: